kyoung/spyre-six/README.md

 - It would be nice to support a wider variety of musical scales and systems--the whole thing is terribly Western-centric at the moment
 - The timing on trigger Loop and Play behavior has some strange interactions and needs to be resolved
 - Dance party mode?
 (Would probably need the ability to have sub-clouds, or to at least layer a drum machine / simple step sequencer.)
+- Like what you hear?
+Too bad.
+We should probably implement a way to save locally and share generated clouds?